CAB-LAB/ExtremeStats/README.md

 Given a spatiotemporal data array **x** with dimensions in the order (lon,lat,time) you can call

-    el=label_Extremes(x,tres,area=area,lons=lons,lats=lats,circular=true)
+    el=label_Extremes(x,kwargs...)

+The following keyword arguments are valid:

-where **tres** is a threshold quantile to determine, which values are extreme (tres=0.95 means the highest 5% values are considered extreme).
+* `quantile`: Quantile threshold to determine, which values are counted as extreme (tres=0.95 means the highest 5% values are considered extreme)
+* `mask`: An additional mask having the same size as `x`, where only `true` values are considered for labelling
+* `area`: A vector of the length `size(x,2)` giving the grid cell area depending on altitude.
+Defaults to equal area (one)
+* `lons`: longitude valuse of the grid (optional)
+* `lats`: lagtitude values of the grid (optional)
-You can also provide the grid cell area as a vector of length nlatitudes.
-The **circular** argument determines, if the array should be treated as closed along the longitude dimension as it is the case when analyzing the whole globe.
+* `circular`: should th array be treated as closed along the longitude dimension as it is the case when analyzing the whole globe. defaults to true

-Returned is a structure of type ExtremeList, containing a Vector of all connected Extremes sorted by their number of pixels.
-You should call the function
+Returned is a structure of type `ExtremeList` containing a list with all the detected components.

-    getTbounds(el)

-to calculate 3D bounding boxes for each extreme prior to calculating features.
 After that you can use the getfeatures function to calculate some statistics within each extreme

     getFeatures(el, features...)